 - 12 Demetrius hath good report of all men, and of the TRUTH itself: yea, and we also bear record; and ye know that our record is TRUE.

-Gaius and John were brought together by a shared obedience to God’s truth.
+Gaius and John were brought together by shared obedience to God’s truth.
 It’s the shared experiences that bring people together.
 When it came to God’s truth both John and Gaius had paid a price for their obedience.
 They knew each other to be faithful men when times were hard.
 There is nothing like forging ahead through tribulation with someone else for the sake of a common purpose.
 John said to Gaius, you’ve become very dear to me because we’ve both forged ahead through some trying times for the promotion of the truth.
-Now, this epistle deals with church life of God’s children.
+Now, this epistle deals with the church life of God’s children.